fishjord/presentations/ged_lab/2013-07-11-regex/README.md

 # Regular Expressions

 ## Introduction
 Regular expressions are a powerful way (read: [language](http://en.wikipedia.org/wiki/Regular_language)) to express text patterns.
 The goal of this presentation is to give you a high level knowledge about what regular expressions are, why they're useful, and ways to make use of them from the command line.
-However with great power...Regular expresions can be very useful, but also very difficult to interpret.
+However with great power...Regular expressions can be very useful, but also very difficult to interpret.

 We'll be working with some example data related to the nirK gene, a set of [annotations](nirk_annotations.txt) and [sequences](nirk_seqs.fa) from the [FunGene Repository](http://fungene.cme.msu.edu).